nikolasgianoglou/ev-station-finder/README.md

 🔐 Configuring the API Key
 This project requires an API key to access EV station data.

-Create the Secrets.plist file

-In the root directory of the project (where the .xcodeproj file is located), create a new file named Secrets.plist with the following content:
+Create the Secrets.plist file in the root directory of the project (where the .xcodeproj file is located), create a new file named Secrets.plist with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>